-Answer: Generally throughout the world, the term of the patent is twenty years from the filing date in the case of domestic patents, and it is twenty years from the date of the international filing date in case of national phase applications entered through the Patent Cooperation Treaty (PCT).
+Generally throughout the world, the term of the patent is twenty years from the filing date in the case of domestic patents, and it is twenty years from the date of the international filing date in case of national phase applications entered through the Patent Cooperation Treaty (PCT).
 Some countries also allow patent term adjustment in case of delay from the side of the patent office in the grant of patent and patent term extension in case of delay from the side of regulatory bodies in case of pharmaceutical and agricultural patents.
 In India, no patent term adjustment or patent term extension is granted.
 Once a term is expired, patents can’t be renewed.

 The application for a patent alone does not restrict others from copying your product/process.
 However, you can inform the infringer that your patent is pending and you intend to take action against them after the grant.
 A granted patent will give you the right to stop others who are copying your product/process.

-Definitely, the value of a company increases by having patents since the patent owner now has exclusive rights over their patented product/process.
+The value of a company increases by having patents since the patent owner now has exclusive rights over their patented product/process.
 These rights create a barrier to entry for the competitors, thereby creating a larger market share for the patent owner.

 Further, the Indian patent system has provisions of the differential official fee for applicants belonging to different categories.
-The applicable official fee for the small entities and startups is substantially less than for other entities.
-The applicant has to provide necessary documents for claiming the official fee benefit.
+The applicable official fee for small entities and startups is substantially less than for other entities.
+The applicant has to provide the necessary documents for claiming the official fee benefit.

 The best thing about patents is that even if a company does not do well, it will still retain its patent portfolio which will prove to be a valuable asset.
 Irrespective of the profit or loss of a business, obtaining a patent is always valuable.

-Following are the steps involved in patent registration in India:
+The following are the steps involved in patent registration in India: